laraish/laraish/readme.md

 For example, if the queried object is a custom post type "movie", it will try to use `\App\Models\Wp\Post\Movie` if such a class found.
 Same rule applied to the taxonomy too, but the searching path will be `\App\Models\Wp\Taxonomy` instead.

+Notice that if you want to use template for pages or posts, you should register them in [theme.php](https://github.com/laraish/laraish/blob/master/config/theme.php#L167-L176).

 #### Use Auto-Discovery Routing in the Controller.
 Not only in the route file, you could also use the `resolveView` method in the controller to let Laraish resolve the view file automatically.